 Also to fully appreciate the old forms (from historical as well as practical use), one must understand these differences.
 Reading Kyusho into these forms is incredibly beneficial and helps the practitioner develop more in line with the original way, but to fully appreciate and understand them we must go back to the original intent… and that is not modern Kyusho.

-The hand position most associated with Dim Mak is seen above, however there are 6 hands that are far better that were listed in the Bible of Karate – The “Bubishi” that we will cover next article.
+The hand position most associated with Dim Mak is seen above, however there are 6 hands that are far better that were listed in the Bible of Karate – The “Bubishi” That we will cover in the next article.

 © Evan Pantazi 2014